 Putting others first.
-You are forever over protective of your own, over looking your own wishes for the sake of others.
+You are forever overprotective of your own, overlooking your own wishes for the sake of others.
 You are affected by what friends think, and you become angry when your own kids fail to comply with you.
 You use your children to cover for your individual emotional needs, and by default after their grades rather than their feelings.
 You happen to be reliving your mother’s toxic nature by default on your children.

 You crave reassurance and validation.
 This is hugely revealed in teenage and adulthood.
-You happened to seek praise and validation from whatever circles.
+You happen to seek praise and validation from whatever circles.
 Even holding on tightly to wrong relationships for the sake of compliments.
 You give too much energy, attention and time to a whining parent.

-You fail to relate those talking about good times with their mum’s. complicated is what your relationship with your mother is compared to what others face.
+You fail to relate to those talking about good times with their mum’s.
+Complicated is what your relationship with your mother is compared to what others face.
 You feel alone, lost and like no one else will understand what it is that you went through as a child or why your feelings towards your mother are as such.

 Still angered, afraid of your mother, you feel tense when in the same room, while it also takes time to visit home.
 You are safer and happier away from her.

 Not wanting to threaten others, you let your beliefs limit you.
 You become extremely tolerant of other people’s poor treatment of you.
-You go after self-sabotage, and need emotional caretaking.
-You feel competitive, over bearing, rigid and dominating; always in competition with other women.
+You go after self-sabotage and need emotional caretaking.
+You feel competitive, overbearing, rigid and dominating; always in competition with other women.
 Depression, addictions, eating and sleeping disorders become the order of the day.

 Ways to Protect Self and Move on

 My dear, you have to fight.
-Fight for your sanity, happiness and love.
-Fight for what you want and believe in. fight because you seek salvation from what you have become.
+Fight for your sanity, happiness, and love.
+Fight for what you want and believe in.
+Fight because you seek salvation from what you have become.
 You have to start living for you, and you alone.
 Learn to love yourself.
 And here are some ways on how to do this.

 - Keep a distance and heal.
 Time and distance are the master healers of even the deepest wounds.
 Allow your heart to heal from the pains, hurts, and undertones haunting you from the inside.
 Take this time out and work on yourself and allow for healing.
 Limit the times you spend together.

 - Learn to diffuse arguments.
 Be in charge and learn to make arguments with your mother work for you and not against you.
 Do not let her boss your thinking, choices, dressing, despite all her pressures.
-It is your life and it is your story, tell it as you see it fit.
+It is your life and it is your story; tell it as you see it fit.
 Live it without apologies.

 - Realize it is not your fault and educate yourself about narcissism.
-You are just a result of another person’s short comings.
+You are just a result of another person’s shortcomings.
 Do not let this eat into your being.
 Stand and be strong for you.
-Always be on the look out for narcissists, they maybe the ones you always relate to by default’ this brings comfort.
+Always be on the lookout for narcissists – they may be the ones you always relate to by default’ this brings comfort.

 - Know when to walk away.
 Remember ‘the gambler’?
 You need to know when to count them, when to fold up and when to walk away.
-Let know no one slander you as you watch.
+Let no one slander you as you watch.
 It is your life and you owe no one an apology.

 - Learn to accept, process, and deal with your anger, pain, hurt, resentment.
 Keeping things cordial and respectful.
 Remember, you cannot fix your mother or tell her what to do.
-But you choose how to react to her behaviour.
+But you choose how to react to her behavior.

 - Remain confident when talking to her, standing up for your ‘NO’ and sticking up for yourself.
-Set healthy boundaries but first develop internal self-confidence.
+Set healthy boundaries but first, develop internal self-confidence.
 Until you are confident in your own skin, only then will you be able to face the fire within.
 Only then will you stand up tall and look another in the eye.
 And only then will your ‘NO’ to your mother mean something.
 Stand up against toxicity.